WICG/turtledove/FLEDGE_k_anonymity_server.md

 overhead but the additional complexity of operating two non-colluding servers with consistent copies of the dataset.

-#### Anonymous Counting Tokens to replace low entropy identifiers
+#### Anonymous Counting Tokens to replace low-entropy identifiers

-We're working on researching and testing a privacy improvement to low-entropy browser identifiers.
+We're working on researching and testing a privacy improvement to [low-entropy](#low-entropy-identifiers) browser identifiers.
 The $j$-bit identifier, `b`, is constant for a given browser, which allows some inferences to be made by the `Join` server, in spite of collisions between users.
 To improve the privacy of this scheme and increase the accuracy of our cardinality calculations, while maintaining our ability to prevent abusive traffic, we're developing a new token scheme that we're calling _Anonymous Counting Tokens_.

 Anonymous Counting Tokens will allow a token issuer (the `Sign` server) to issue tokens to a client that are associated with a value that the